CHRONIC PAIN CHAMPIONS

 About this site

-Chronic Pain Champions is an information resource/support group to help people living with chronic nonmalignant pain, their families, and friends, as well as healthcare professionals.
+Chronic Pain Champions is an information/resource/support hub based on my experience to help people living with chronic pain, their families, and friends, as well as healthcare professionals.
 The focus is on a biopsychosocial approach to understanding pain, accepting pain, adjusting to pain, and adapting to pain to live a more functional and fulfilling life.

 Are you tired of bouncing around between healthcare providers, Facebook groups, and Google websites trying to find a magical medical answer to chronic pain?